vnguyendon/gw-config-apis/data/bot/readme.md

           "Type": "Action",
           "Id": "20",
           "Name": "SetUserProperty",
-          "Params": {
+          "Parameters": {
             "RelationshipStatus": "Single"
          }
      }
      ...

 We can therefore use the property `SetUserProperty` to set a specific param as a result of a user choice.
-We can store as many `Params` as we want.
+We can store as many `Parameters` as we want.

 ## 9. CHANGES TO BE IMPLEMENTED LATER: